electron/chromedriver/README.md

 ## Custom Mirror

-You can set the `ELECTRON_MIRROR` or [`NPM_CONFIG_ELECTRON_MIRROR`](https://docs.npmjs.com/misc/config#environment-variables) environment variables to use a custom base URL for grabbing ChromeDriver zips.
+You can set the `ELECTRON_MIRROR` or [`NPM_CONFIG_ELECTRON_MIRROR`](https://docs.npmjs.com/misc/config#environment-variables) environment variables to use a custom base URL for downloading ChromeDriver zips.

 ```sh
 # Electron mirror for China